A two-dimensional delta symbol method and its application to pairs of quadratic forms: Heuristic comparison of delta symbol methods

-In this section, we give a heuristic to allow comparison of our two-dimensional delta symbol to other existing methods.
+In this section, we give a heuristic with which to compare our two-dimensional delta symbol to other existing methods.
 Based on the one-dimensional delta symbol and the two-dimensional Farey dissection over function fields, we consider an $R$-dimensional delta symbol method over \(\QQ\) to be any identity of the type

 for some \(0<\eta\leq 1/R\), some explicit smooth functions $p_{q,\ua}$, and for all \(\nn\in\ZZ^R\) and all \(Q,N,\epsilon>0\).
 We believe that many practitioners of the circle method have some intuition along the following lines. \begin{heuristic} If we apply \eqref{eq:heuristic} to a sequence of vectors \(\nn\) which typically have size around $M$, then we should choose $Q$ so that $M=Q^{1+\eta}$ holds.
 In this way, for \(q\asymp Q\), the function $e((\ua/q+\uw)\cdot\nn)$ does not oscillate very much as $\uw$ varies over the domain of integration.
 It is desirable for the efficacy of this approach that $Q$ should be taken as small as possible. \end{heuristic}